 If you re in england, I have thick frames (which are prescription..none of the fake glass bullcrap for me!) although I did not intend to be hipster, I just bought them cos I love them

 ..anywho, I got mine from glassesdirect.com, they were the Mai Tai brand but they also do some more style like that.
 But this is in england.
-Maybe somewhere like zennioptical if you’re in the US?posted over 5 years ago
+Maybe somewhere like zennioptical if you’re in the US?posted about 6 years ago

 I bought myself a pair from the 60’s for $15, then got my prescription put in the frames.